 As Chairman of the Board, I would like to thank our Shareholders, not only for their confidence, but also for their continued support and for the expertise they bring into the Company.
-The Board of Directors expresses its gratitude to OPWP, APSR, the Capital Market Authority ('CMA') and other governmental and non-governmental bodies for their guidance and support.
+The Board of Directors expresses its gratitude to OPWP, Authority for Public Services Regulations (APSR), CMA and other governmental and nongovernmental bodies for their guidance and support.